k8rthik/linker/README.md

 - **Seamless Navigation**: Tab between search and list, use arrow keys for selection
 - **Context-Aware Actions**: Escape key behavior changes based on current focus

+### Import/Export
+- **Export All Links**: Consolidate all profiles and links into a single JSON file for backup or transfer
+- **Import with Options**: Import links with merge or replace options
+- **Profile Selection**: Choose which profiles to import from exported files
+- **Data Migration**: Easily transfer your link collection between devices or applications

 ### Coming Soon
 - Tagging functionality
 - More keybinds